alexpalms/containerl/README.md

 ## Overview

-ContaineRL is a CLI-first toolkit to package, run, and test reinforcement-learning (RL) environments and agents inside reproducible containers.
+ContaineRL is a toolkit to package and deploy reinforcement-learning (RL) environments and agents inside reproducible containers.
 It provides a compact Python API and a command-line interface (entry point: `containerl-cli`) to manage environment/agent lifecycles, build artifacts, and integrate with gRPC/msgpack-based interfaces.

-_Last updated: 2025-11-30_

 ## Project layout